ConacBreslin/Face-your-fears/README.md

 - A means of the quiz moving on to the next question after 10 seconds if player doesn't answer.
 - A means of displaying the final result and a buttons to allow the player to play again or quit.
 ## Future features
-In the future the site could be improved by linking to an API to provide the question bank rather than having a large question bank on the site.
+In the future the site could be improved by linking to an API to provide the questions rather than having a large question bank on the site.
+A high score section could be included.
-- provide a high score option.
 ## Languages used
 [HTML5](https://en.wikipedia.org/wiki/HTML5)